-Washington, D.C. - U.S. Senators Olympia J. Snowe (R-Maine) and Sheldon Whitehouse (D-RI) today introduced legislation to strengthen the Federal Bureau of Investigation's (FBI) financial crime investigation unit by hiring 1,000 new agents dedicated to white-collar crimes.
-The "FBI Priorities Act," which authorizes $150 million in each of the next five years for the expansion, mirrors the steps taken by the FBI following the September 11th terrorist attacks in which approximately 1,000 agents were re-directed to counter-terrorism and counter-intelligence activities.
+Washington, D.C. - U.S. Senators Olympia J. Snowe (R-Maine) and Sheldon Whitehouse (D-RI) have introduced legislation to strengthen the Federal Bureau of Investigation's (FBI) financial crime investigation unit by hiring 1,000 new agents dedicated to white-collar crimes.
+The "FBI Priorities Act", which authorizes $150 million in each of the next five years for the expansion, mirrors the steps taken by the FBI following the September 11th terrorist attacks in which approximately 1,000 agents were re-directed to counter-terrorism and counter-intelligence activities.

 "Mortgage fraud and white collar crime have likely cost many thousands of Americans their homes, and we deserve to see those crimes investigated and prosecuted fully," said Whitehouse, a former U.S. Attorney and Attorney General for Rhode Island.
 "We need to make sure the FBI has sufficient resources to do that."

 Next Article Previous Article